 The most common germs that cause food poisoning are:

 - Salmonella: Over 1 million people in the U.S. each year contract salmonella poisoning from food.
 It causes almost 400 deaths per year.
 This infection is often the result of consuming contaminated raw meat, poultry, and seafood.
-Other foods that can transmit the infection are raw eggs, and fresh fruit and vegetables that have not been thoroughly washed or have come in contact with uncooked raw meat or poultry.

 - Campylobacter: Another foodborne illness that affects over 1 million people in the U.S. each year, campylobacter, is most often contracted by eating raw or undercooked poultry, consuming unpasteurized milk or contaminated water, or by touching these products and not washing your hands.

 - Staphylococcus aureus: This particular bacteria is quite common and many of us have the bacteria on our skin and in our nose, without any illness.
 However, if you carry Staphylococcus aureus and you don’t wash your hands thoroughly before handling food, the bacteria could multiply and cause serious illness to others.
 The products most likely to spread this germ include salads (especially if they have prepared meats, such as ham and chicken), dairy products, and eggs.

 The following four germs are not as common as the food poisoning causes, but they cause the most serious illnesses: